 Pinkie Pie: No, not baked goods... baked bads! [barf]

 - Averted in "Inspiration Manifestation".
-Spike swallows the evil tome and it doesn't do a thing to him (he's a dragon, after all, and can digest gemstones).
+Spike swallows the evil tome and it doesn't do a thing to him (he's a dragon, after all, and not only can he digest gemstones but he actually enjoyed the above mentioned baked bads).
 It doesn't cure Rarity either, though.

 - The Fairly OddParents! episode "Truth or Cosmoquences" revolves around Cosmo and Wanda attending a high school reunion in Fairy World, bringing Timmy with them.
 In the B-plot, Timmy has a Potty Emergency, and discovers that the bathroom doors are just painted on since fairies can teleport.
 Having failed to wish himself into the bathroom, the episode ends with Cosmo and Wanda drinking a yellow liquid from a pitcher, and Timmy saying "Speaking of relief, don't drink the punch!"